 When it comes to baking, it is best to follow the recipe as much as possible.
 Baking is a science and it does not like substitutions.

-But below I have included a few that I think will work for these healthy muffins.
+But below I have included a few that I think will work for these healthy banana muffins.
 There are a few warnings as well.

 - Bananas: Choose very ripe bananas that are yellow with many brown spots to brown patches.
+Previously frozen bananas are okay too, just make sure to thaw them.

 - Flour: The only flours I recommend to use are regular whole wheat flour and spelt flour.